-Fig. 11 further investigates the execution of either application at increasing capacitor sizes.
-These results affirm that the benefits of using EPIC within HarvOS are not just limited to the smallest capacitor that ensures completion.
-The apparent outlier at 40uF in Fig. 11(b) is due to a specific behavior of HarvOS whenever larger capacitors simultaneously yield a change in the placement of trigger calls and in their overall number [9].
+Fig. 12 further investigates the execution of either application at increasing capacitor sizes.
+These results affirm that the benefits of using EPIC within HarvOS are not just limited to the smallest capacitor that ensures completion of a given code.
+The apparent outlier at 40uF in Fig. 12(b) is due to a specific behavior of HarvOS whenever larger capacitors simultaneously yield a change in the placement of trigger calls and in their overall number [9].
 For the AR application, the corresponding speedup in completion time range from 14% at 35uF with the decay trace, to 159% at 40uF using the light trace.
-For the AES implementation, Table 2 already shows the performance range, as no checkpoints are needed.
+For the AES implementation, the figures in Table 2 already show the performance range, as no checkpoints are needed using capacitors larger than 20uF.